thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 certificates the guidance for mandatory-to-implement extensions described in Section 9.2 of {{!RFC8446}} MUST be followed.

-Companies deploying IoT devices may have preferences regarding credential types impacted by security properties, operational considerations, cost and other factors.
+Operators deploying IoT devices may have preferences regarding credential types impacted by security properties, operational considerations, cost and other factors.
 For this reason this specification does not mandate a single credential type but instead describes relevant considerations for the use of specific types.